Netcracker/KubeMarine/documentation/Maintenance.md

   The target version must also be the latest patch version supported by Kubemarine.
   For example, upgrade is allowed from v1.26.7 to v1.26.11, or from v1.26.7 to v1.27.8, or from v1.26.7 to v1.28.4 through v1.27.8,
   but not from v1.26.7 to v1.27.1 as v1.27.1 is not the latest supported patch version of Kubernetes v1.27.
 * Once `upgrade` procedure is executed, it may not be restarted again without additional considerations.
-For example, once upgrade procedure reaches certain point, it changes `cluster.yaml` to reflect updated k8s version, so running upgrade procedure with updated `cluster.yaml` and old `procedure.yaml` may effectively mean k8s version downgrade, which KubeMarine does not allow.
-You may need to change `cluster.yaml` or `procedure.yaml` accordingly to re-run procedure.
+For example, once upgrade procedure reaches to the certain point, it changes the `cluster.yaml` file to reflect the updated k8s version.
+Hence, running upgrade procedure with updated `cluster.yaml` file and old `procedure.yaml` file may effectively mean k8s version downgrade, which KubeMarine does not allow.
+You may need to change the `cluster.yaml` file or `procedure.yaml` file accordingly to re-run the procedure.

 ### Upgrade Procedure Parameters